 Have you considered a natural burial?

 Treading lightly on the earth is important to me, but lately I’ve been thinking about what happens when my time on earth comes to an end?
-Perhaps a rather sombre topic, but planning what happens when we die can help reduce our impact on the environment.
+Perhaps a rather sombre topic, but planning what happens when we die or what our burial looks like can help reduce our impact on the environment.

 A traditional embalmment and casket burial wasn’t something I’ve ever considered.
 I don’t like the idea of taking up a patch of land (increasingly becoming a problem with cemeteries running out of space) nor the need for a stone memorial to sit atop my grave.
 Also, researchers have found there is an element of toxic runoff from a traditional burial, coming from materials such as treated wood, steel and concrete used in the making of caskets, as well as the chemicals such as formaldehyde, menthol, phenol, and glycerin from the embalming process – all possible contributors to soil and groundwater contamination.
 Then there’s the many old cemeteries dating back to the 1800s that still have potential to add to soil and groundwater toxicity.
 None of which sounds very environmentally friendly to me.